 The decisions to be made at the meeting with ADS are (a) whether interim suspension should be continued or modified, if and (b) when the student will participate in the student conduct process.

 II.
 Voluntary Withdrawals or Leaves of Absence

-Students may request assistance from the ADS, SST members, and/or from clinicians at Emmons Health Center to voluntarily withdraw or take a leave of absence from the College for personal reasons.
+Students may request assistance from the ADS, SST members, and/or from clinicians at Emmons Student Wellness Center to voluntarily withdraw or take a leave of absence from the College for personal reasons.
 Whenever possible, Emmons clinicians will also assist the student in obtaining referrals to appropriate mental health resources in the community or near the student's home.

 A. Procedure for Voluntary Personal Withdrawal or Leave of Absence

 - The student may contact the Dean of Students Office with a request for a personal withdrawal or leave of absence.